(A) Purpose

 department.

-three tenured faculty of the university who are knowledgeable of the tenure
+tenured faculty of the university who are knowledgeable of the tenure process,

-process, criteria, and standards.
-The tenure advisory committee may include
+criteria, and standards.
+The tenure advisory committee may include tenured

-tenured faculty from outside the probationary faculty member's department
+faculty from outside the probationary faculty member's department but may

 (3) Meetings

-annually with the probationary faculty member.
-To the extent possible, meetings
+with the probationary faculty member.
+To the extent possible, meetings should

 member's performance by the department chair.

-member selected by the dean or the department chair as
+selected by the dean or the department chair as appropriate.

 (4) Reports